LED Industrial Clocks & Counters

-- Process timers motivate manufacturing staff—in a moving production line, a slow operator can delay everyone down the line, so timers create a sense of speed.
+- They motivate manufacturing staff—in a moving production line, a slow operator can delay everyone down the line, so timers create a sense of speed.

-- Process timers help to find bottlenecks in your production line.
+- Help to find bottlenecks in your production line.

 How to Select a Process Timer for Manufacturing

-- Interface: A process timer should have an interface that's easy to use in order to quickly change the startup time.
+- Interface: It should have an interface that's easy to use in order to quickly change the startup time.
 The most common interface is serial, and Industrial Ethernet is sought after.

 - Start and Stop Trigger: The most common method to trigger the process timer is using dry contact (unpowered) inputs.
 Some process timers can be triggered with ASCII Control codes.

-- Reset Time: The process timer should have a quick reset time to avoid delays between resets.
+- Reset Time: The manufacturing process should have a quick reset time to avoid delays between resets.

-- Audible Alerts: Does the process timer have the ability to play an audible alert if the operator does not finish the task in his/her allotted time?
+- Audible Alerts: Does it have the ability to play an audible alert if the operator does not finish the task in his/her allotted time?

 - Alarm Output: Does the process timer have the ability to trigger an alarm output based on a preset value?

-- PLC Interface: Can the process timer be interfaced with your PLC to easily change the startup time?
+- PLC Interface: Can it be interfaced with your PLC to easily change the startup time?

 - Input Power: 24VDC is most common in industrial environments for process timers.

-- Operating Environment: Process timers should be able to withstand harsh manufacturing environment.
+- Operating Environment: Your manufacturing timer should be able to withstand harsh manufacturing environment.